 WIRE DRAWING WORKSHOP

-1. The drawing process has 2 main areas: Pickling and Wire Drawing.
-The mechanical pickling is where the process begins, to eliminate the superficial oxides deposited in the wire rod, and ends with an exit inspection where it is identified and distributed to the different drawing machines where it will be processed.
+1. The drawing process has 2 main areas: Stripping and Wire Drawing.
+The mechanical stripping is where the process begins, to eliminate the superficial oxides deposited in the wire rod, and ends with an exit inspection where it is identified and distributed to the different drawing machines where it will be processed.

 In the drawing area, the steel is cold deformed by passing the wire rod through one or more dies or rows with the aim of reducing its diameter and lengthening its cross section.
 During this operation there is no machine production and variations of the mechanical properties of the drawn material occur with regard to its mechanical resistance, elongation and necking, where the chemical composition does not undergo any variation.